About Us

 MISSION

-The EDC advances the recognition of eating disorders as a public health priority throughout the United States.
+The EDC advances the recognition of eating disorders as a public health priority across the United States.

 GOALS

-• Raise awareness among policy makers and the public at large about the serious health risks posed by eating disorders
+• Raise awareness among policymakers and the public about the serious health risks of eating disorders.

-• Increase resources for education, prevention, and improved training
+• Increase resources for education, prevention, and professional training.

-• Increase funding and support for scientific research on the etiology, prevention, and treatment of eating disorders
+• Boost funding and support for scientific research on the causes, prevention, and treatment of eating disorders.

-• Promote initiatives that support the healthy development of children
+• Support initiatives that support the healthy development of children.

 HOW WE ARE REACHING OUR GOALS

-We work to promote policies that eliminate the problems faced by people with eating disorders and that may prevent further people from developing eating disorders.
+• Advocacy: We champion policies that address the challenges faced by people with eating disorders.

-We have collected data and written summary reports on what federal agencies and Congress have done to address the problem of eating disorders.
+• Evaluation: We collect and analyze data, producing summary reports on federal efforts to address eating disorders.

-We actively communicate via FacebookTwitter, and Instagram to raise awareness of eating disorders and our policy initiatives, and to encourage advocacy.
+• Engagement: We actively communicate via FacebookTwitter, and Instagram to raise awareness, share policy updates, and encourage advocacy.

 Looking at helping us with our goals and mission?
 Become a Member!